nnm1/vagrant-dev-boxes/go-box/README.md

 A Vagrant-powered virtual machine for Go application development.

-Default PostgreSQL port 5432 in the host computer is forwarded to port 5432 in the virtual machine.
+Default Mongo port 27017 in the host computer is forwarded to port 27017 in the virtual machine.

 ## What's In The Box

-* Mongo 3.4
+* MongoDB 3.4 with 'vagrant:vagrant' superuser.

 * Go 1.9